-Strategic litigation is a powerful tool that can be used alongside advocacy, campaigning, and policy work to help bring about systemic change.
-However, litigation is underutilised in movements working to address the structural inequalities in our society.
+Strategic litigation – a court case that can help change law, policy, or practice – is a powerful tool.
+It can be used alongside advocacy, campaigning, and policy work to help bring about systemic change.
+However, litigation is not commonly used in movements working to address the structural inequalities in our society.

 Sign up for our newsletter and we’ll keep you up-to-date on our work!